Definition Route Survey

-A route survey is a survey conducted across a narrow strip or ribbon-like area to identify and construct a travel and communication path.
+Additionally, A route survey is a surveys conducted across a narrow strip or ribbon-like area to identify and construct a travel and communication path.

 Standards of Our Route Survey Service

 - Current Deed of Record